Join the hashtag party: A helpful guide for brands + people

-Using hashtags can increase engagement and brand awareness on social media.
+Using hashtags can increase engagement and brand awareness on social media for both brands and people.
 They’re a valuable tool when you use them the right way.
 Think of them as your invitation to the party.
 Without hashtags, you might be OK groovin’ outside of the party.
-But use hashtags and you enter the dance party.
+Use hashtags?
+You’re entering the dance party!

-Here’s an overview of how and when your brand should use hashtags.
+Here’s an overview of how and when you and your brand should use hashtags.

 What’s a hashtag?